huliRoutes/flutter_mapbox_navigation/README.md

 Add Turn By Turn Navigation to Your Flutter Application Using MapBox.
 Never leave your app when you need to navigate your users to a location.

+## Switching to mapmatching
+* `master` branch contains the old code
+* `feat/ios_mapmatching` is the iOS implementation, to get it running switching from waypoints to matching is necessary in the app too.
+Please follow the instructions to do it in the Huli app readme file
+* `feat_android_mapmatching` is the android implementation.
+Same goes here as iOS with swithcing in Huli app.

 ## Features

 * A full-fledged turn-by-turn navigation UI for Flutter that’s ready to drop into your application